Social Work (SWRK)

 SWRK 7400 Strategic Planning & Resource Development for Public & Nonprofit Organizations

 Resilient organizations engage in a continuous process of self-review and refocusing.
 Referred to as "strategic planning," this process requires the active participation of a broad range of agency "stakeholders" who, in their work together, seek to realign the organization's goals, structures, and programs to make them more responsive to the changing needs of their service populations.
-Building on the content of foundation pratice foundation courses, "Strategic Planning and Resource Development" has been designed to strengthen the the student's leadership capacity for engaging in strategic planning and resource development practice across a broad range of governmental (GOs) and civil society organizations (CSOs).
+Building on the content of foundation practice foundation courses, "Strategic Planning and Resource Development" has been designed to strengthen the the student's leadership capacity for engaging in strategic planning and resource development practice across a broad range of governmental (GOs) and civil society organizations (CSOs).
 The importance of organizational flexibility, innovation, and the creation of cooperative public-private partnerships is emphasized throughout the course.

 Fall or Spring